Skip to content

 Race discrimination in housing is illegal in the UK.
 Landlords and agents cannot refuse prospective tenants because of their race, nationality, religion or colour.
 There are also laws against discrimination on the grounds of gender, sexual orientation, disability, marital status, age and disability.
 There are few exceptions to these laws, which also cover ‘indirect discrimination’, where although the conditions the landlord or agent specifies do not refer to race, they have the effect of excluding significantly more people from one or some ethnic groups than others.
 This could include, for example, not accepting identity cards from European countries as proof of identity or refusing to take anyone who has not been resident in the UK for more than five years.
 You can find more information about discrimination and how you can tackle it here.

 If you think you have been the victim of discrimination, get advice.
-The Equality Advisory and Support Service has a free helpline on 0808 800 0082 which can provide advice.
-They may be able to help resolve the problem, and, if not, they can suggest where you might find help to take court proceedings.
+In Scotland, the Equality Advisory and Support Service has a free helpline on 0808 800 0082 which can provide advice.
+They may be able to help resolve the problem and, if not, they can suggest where you might find help to take court proceedings.
+In Northern Ireland, these services are provided by the Equality Commission (028 9050 0600).

 Starting a tenancy